 What About Instant Coffee?

-While all of these are wonderful, fun options, they’re a bit difficult to pull off while camping.
+While all of these are wonderful, fun options, they’re a bit difficult to pull off while sleeping in a tent.
 Of course, the easiest thing to make while bleary-eyed and on a mountain is simple instant coffee.
-But is this actually a decent option while camping?
+But is this actually a decent option at your camp?

 For myself, this has always been the easiest option, and trusty instant coffee has helped me through some tough mornings on the trail.
 Instant coffee has gotten a lot better in recent years, and it’s easy to find options that pack in flavor as well as caffeine.